rklabacka/genomics-pipeline-intro/README.md

 ## Genomic Filetypes

 ### .fastq
-Similar to .fasta files, .fastq files contain a  &#x1F538; sequence identifier and biological sequence data.
-Additionally, .fastq files contain a sequencing quality score for each base pair position.
+Similar to .fasta files, .fastq files contain a <b>[sequence identifier](#sequence-id)</b> and <b>biological sequence data</b>.
+Additionally, .fastq files contain a sequencing <b>quality score</b> for each base pair position.
 Here is an example of one sequence and its associated information:

 ```
 @SeqID